Firehed/container/README.md

 It is **highly recommended** that class instances use their fully-qualified class name as an array key, and to additionally create a separate interface-to-implementation mapping.
 The latter will happen automatically when a key is the fully-qualified name of an `interface` and the value is a string that maps to a class name.

+> [!NOTE]
+> The library output implements a `TypedContainerInterface`, which adds docblock generics readable by tools like PHPStan and Psalm to PSR-11.
+> It assumes you are following the above convention; not doing so could result in misleading output.

 ### Examples